DiCaprioForOscar/DiCaprioForOscar.github.io/README.md

-Just a small project about a car which i adore.
+Just a small website about a car which i adore.
 It´s not that special i guess.